gpaulissen/blog/_pages/about.md

 stuff and the client was very happy with it but after a month of silence my career change manager (actually my career manager, but I changed my career thanks to him) told me I could publish something in the private Sogeti domain.
-Not actually the answer I wanted so when a very interesting opportunity came up to change my career, I took it with both hands.
+Not actually the answer I was looking for so when a very interesting opportunity came up to change my career, I took it with both hands.

 And the pause between the two employers gave me the time to finally start my